 Contributed by: Ulrich Mutze (November 2010)

 Snapshot 1: piecewise quadratic interpolation, as implemented here by the Mathematica function Interpolation may result in kinks

-Snapshot 2: No kinks result with the smooth version.
+Snapshot 2: no kinks with the smooth version

 The proposed interpolation method is basically twice as expensive as piecewise quadratic interpolation.
 It is thus a computationally very cheap method and gives perfectly smooth curves and, unlike spline methods, needs no preparatory run.
-The method of switching softly from one local dataset to the next by means of a smooth sigmoid can also be used for higher-order local interpolation or even for rational interpolation instead of polynomial interpolation.
-A historical note: These generalizations are worked out in detail in the Kodak (European Research) Technical Report, Ulrich Mutze, "Smooth Interpolation through Many Points via Partition of Unity," Accession No. 278844A, September, 9, 1992, which is not publicly available.
-A short presentation of the second-order polynomial method can be found on page 4 of Ulrich Mutze, "A Simple Variational Integrator for General Holonomic Mechanical Systems," 2003 at http://www.ma.utexas.edu/mp_arc/c/03/03-491.pdf.
+The method of switching softly from one local data set to the next by means of a smooth sigmoid can also be used for higher-order local interpolation or even for rational interpolation instead of polynomial interpolation.
+A historical note: These generalizations are worked out in detail in the Kodak (European Research) Technical Report, Ulrich Mutze, "Smooth Interpolation through Many Points via Partition of Unity," Accession No. 278844A, Date 09/24/1992, which is not publicly available.
+A short presentation of the second order polynomial method can be found on page 4 of Ulrich Mutze, "A Simple Variational Integrator for General Holonomic Mechanical Systems," 2003 at http://www.ma.utexas.edu/mp_arc/c/03/03-491.pdf.
 It differs in the treatment of the boundaries of the data, in that it switches smoothly to linear interpolation there that, as a rule, is more useful for extrapolation.
-In the present work such finesse would complicate the comparison with the nonsmooth method.
+In the present work such a finesse would complicate the comparison with the nonsmooth method.

 The proposed sigmoid function is remarkable since it is smooth and nevertheless grows from 0 to 1 in a compact interval (which here is [0,1]).
 Therefore, it can conveniently replace the nonsmooth sigmoids in fuzzy logic and in wavelets.